 Representative John Frullo took the oath of office and began serving the 84th House District on November 22, 2010.
-He is the owner of Midtown Printing and Graphics, Inc., a commercial printing, design and ad speciality company.
+He is the owner of Midtown Printing and Graphics, Inc., a commercial printing, design, and ad specialty company.
 Currently, he serves on the Committee on State Affairs, the Committee on Calendars, the Committee on Pensions, and the Committee on House Administration.
 During the 82nd Legislative Session, he authored Alicia's Law which gives law enforcement the tools they need to go after those who harm children.
-During the 83rd Legislative Session he continued that work with the passage of HB 2268 to allow states to honor search warrants across state lines in order to obtain critical evidence to prosecute predators.
+During the 83rd Legislative Session, he continued that work with the passage of HB 2268 to allow states to honor search warrants across state lines in order to obtain critical evidence to prosecute predators.

 A long-time proponent for the protection of liberty and freedom, Representative Frullo holds strongly the principles of a limited and small government.
 He has been an active member of the Republican Party, including having served as an officer for the Lubbock County Young Republicans and treasurer and executive committee member of the Lubbock County Republican Party.

 Along with being a strong leader in business, Representative Frullo is an active member of the Lubbock community.
 He served as a leader in Boy Scout Troop 157 and is a former board member of Communities in Schools, the Greater Southwest Lubbock Rotary Club, and the Lubbock Chamber of Commerce.
 Representative Frullo is also a former chairman of the multi-state printing industry association.